Frequently Asked Questions About the Library of Parliament's Internship Program

 - helping with research for parliamentary committees or associations

 - contributing to public outreach, education and visitor services initiatives and operations

-- assisting with the Library's Research Publications Program or the provision of media monitoring services to parliamentarians
+- assisting with the Library's Research Publications Program

 The Library of Parliament serves parliamentarians and the public in the official language of their choice.

 Employees of the Library of Parliament work in a bilingual environment where they can use the official language of their choice.

 The normal workweek is 35 hours.